จอประสาทตาเสื่อมในผู้สูงอายุ พบได้บ่อย โดยเฉพาะผู้ที่มีอายุมากกว่า 50 ปี (AMD) - Age related Macular Degeneration

 When patients start experiencing symptoms such as deteriorating vision, distortion of straight lines, and blurry central vision, they should have eye exams for refractive errors and pupil dilation to examine for retinal abnormalities.
 If there are suspicious lesions, the ophthalmologist may order additional tests such as fundus photography, optical coherence tomography, or fundus fluorescein angiography to confirm the diagnosis and assess the stage of the disease.

 For dry AMD, there is currently no specific or effective treatment.
-But patients should have regular eye exams because dry AMD can progress to wet AMD.
+However patients should have regular eye exams because dry AMD can progress to wet AMD.
 It is crucial to monitor vision with an Amsler grid, a grid of intersecting horizontal and vertical lines with a dot in the center.
 If they begin to discern distorted grid lines with a dark area in the center, consultation with the ophthalmologist to assess for disease progression is in order.

 If patients have wet age-related macular degeneration, the standard treatment is the injection of anti-VEGF to reduce fluid leakage from the new blood vessels or laser photocoagulation.
 In patients with excessive bleeding into the vitreous fluid, a vitrectomy may be performed.
-The frequency and treatment modality depends on the severity and anatomy of the lesions of each patient.
+The frequency and treatment modality depend on the severity and anatomy of the lesions of each patient.
 If the macula dries up after the injections of anti-VEGF, regular follow-ups are necessary because the risk of recurrence is high.

-Age Related Macular Degeneration Infographic En
+What is Age Related Macular Degeneration

 Article by